GoodnessJames/alx-low_level_programming/0x0F-function_pointers/README.md

 - if the operator is none of the above, Error is printed, followed by a new line, with an exit status of 99
 - if the user tries to divide (/ or %) by 0, Error is printed, followed by a new line, with an exit status 100

-### Description of the four files required for this task
+### Description of the four files required for task 3

 - 3-calc.h: This file contains all the function prototypes and data structures used by the program.
 - 3-op_functions.c: This function contains not more than the 5 following functions:

 	op_add: returns the sum of a and b.
 Prototype: int op_add(int a, int b);
 	op_sub: returns the difference of a and b.
 Prototype: int op_sub(int a, int b);
 	op_mul: returns the product of a and b.
 Prototype: int op_mul(int a, int b);